flare-foundation/governance-proposals/FIP/FIP_9.md

 ### 2.1 Emissions Schedule

 The following table shows the proposed emissions schedule.
-The amounts are the most accurate approximate estimations, given the dynamic circulating supply and coded withdrawal requirements of the incentive pool contract.
+The amounts are the most accurate estimations, given the dynamic circulating supply and coded withdrawal requirements of the incentive pool contract.
 The actual amount may vary.

 Each of the monthly emissions will be split among the beneficiaries.
 To receive their allocations in full, beneficiaries must wait 12 months to claim them.
 However, beneficiaries who want to claim before the 12-month period has elapsed can do so, but they will lose 50% of their allocation.
+During this 12-month period, beneficiaries will still accrue FlareDrop rewards, which they can claim.

 | Date           | `$FLR` emissions |
 | :------------- | :--------------- |